iamsahebgiri/iamsahebgiri/_posts/hack-android-phone.md

 $ ./adb pull /sdcard/screen.png
 ```

-## Record you phone screen as video
+## Record your phone screen as video

 If you can capture the screen then it is most obvious that you try to record the screen.
-Simillarly get the full access through the shell and run the `screenrecord` command.
+Similarly get full access through the shell and run the `screenrecord` command.

 Press Control + C to stop recording